-192 Tom Tietenberg, Tradable Permits in Principle and Practice [stand-alone version]
+&lt;sup>190 Tom Tietenberg, Tradable Permits in Principle and Practice, supra note 181.

-193 David Driesen, What's Property Got to Do with It?-Review of Dan Cole's Pollution and Property, Eco.
-L. Q. Lee Ann Fennell has observed that permits are essentially held subject to an implicit government call option, but with an exercise price of zero and unclear terms.
+David Driesen, What's Property Got to Do with It?, supra note 187.
+Lee Ann Fennell has observed that permits are essentially held subject to an implicit government call option, but with an exercise price of zero and unclear terms.
 She recommends making the call option explicit.
 That way, government does not need to try to anticipate every problem, like hot spots, in ways that will inevitably erode the benefits of trading, but instead can selectively exercise call options to deal with problems if they arise.
-Lee Ann Fennell, Revealing Options, Harvard L. Rev. (recommending a mechanism: permit holder states how much the permit is worth to them, pays tax based on that amount, government can recall at that valuation).
+Lee Ann Fennell, Revealing Options, 118 Harvard L. Rev. 1399 (2005) (recommending a mechanism: permit holder states how much the permit is worth to them, pays tax based on that a mount, government can recall at that valuation).

-194 Breger, Stewart, Elliott, Hawkins, Providing Economic Incentive in Environmental Regulation, Yale J. on Reg.; see also That a license has value does not make it "property" (GAO 2008).
+&lt;sup>192 Breger, Stewart, Elliott, & Hawkins, Providing Economic Incentive in Environmental Regulation, supra note 13; see also GAO, supra note 122 (arguing that the fact that a license has value does not make it "property").

-195 Mark Fina and Tyson Kade, Legal and Policy Implications of the Perception of Property Rights in Catch Shares, Wash.
+&lt;sup>193 Mark Fina & Tyson Kade, Legal and Policy Implications of the Perception of Property Rights in Catch Shares, 2 Wash.
 J. Envtl.
-L. & Pol'y (2012).
-But perhaps not impossible: most unlikely for a modification to address environmental harms, but what about a redistribution of quota among different classes of fishers?
+L. & Pol'y 283 (2012).
+But such takings claims are perhaps not impossible: they are most unlikely for a regulatory modification to the permit to address environmental harms, but perhaps more possible if the regulatory modification seeks, for example, to redistribute quota among different classes of fishers.

-196 Id.
+&lt;sup>194 Id.
 The legal analysis could be different if the government cancels a permit before the purchaser was able to take any advantage of the permit at all.